ersiver/sample-chat-app/README.md

-# GalaxyChat
+# sample-chat-app
+Sample app written in Java that demonstrates how to:
++ register and to sign in using Firebase Authentication,
++ sync data using the Firebase Realtime Database,
++ store binary files in Firebase Cloud Storage.
-Android chat app written in Java and created with Firebase.
-Send text, photos from library or camera.
-Get notifications when new messages delivered.
++ Allows to send texts and photos from library and/or camera.
++ Displays notifications when new messages delivered.

 #### Chat list & Users list
 ![2 2](https://user-images.githubusercontent.com/58771510/70914845-b6672500-2010-11ea-8358-0a84f3ea9bdc.PNG)  ![2 1](https://user-images.githubusercontent.com/58771510/70914843-b6672500-2010-11ea-8bd8-37e4a3258216.PNG)